Innovation Ecosystems for Sustainability

 Results from the Innovation Ecosystems for Sustainability web-conferences will be published quarterly, highlighting and sharing multi-stakeholder best practices, concrete tools, metrics, methodologies, and processes, for effective impact and food for thought along the sustainability roadmap.

-First conference in the Innovation Ecosystems for Sustainability series: “Is European Industry ready for the Green Deal?”
+Second conference in the Innovation Ecosystems for Sustainability series

 - Moderated by Anne Goldberg - Research & Innovation Expert (Task Force Responsible Innovation, EIRMA & Full Member, Club of Rome EU-Chapter)